 Section 1: Darwin’s Theory of Evolution

 Charles Darwin was born in 1809 in Shrewsbury, England.
 After finishing his degree, he was offered a job as a naturalist aboard a ship called the Beagle that would sail all over the world.
 In Darwin’s travels, which began in 1831, he made three important observations.
-First, the world includes a tremendous diversity of living things throughout a wide range of habitats.
-Secondly, animal species, like those in the Galapagos Islands, that are related can have different characteristics or occupy different habitats in the same area.
+First, the world includes a tremendous diversity of living things throughout various habitats.
+Secondly, related animal species, like those in the Galapagos Islands, can have different characteristics or occupy different habitats in the same area.
 Finally, fossils, or the preserved remains of ancient organisms, resembled many organisms alive today.

 - What three observations led Darwin to his theory of evolution?